Categories

 The false belief task is an experimental method used to assess ToM.
 It tests whether individuals can understand that another person can hold a belief that is different from reality and their own belief.
 Success in this task indicates an understanding that others can have incorrect beliefs about the world.

-ToM develops in stages, starting in early childhood around the age of 4, when children begin to understand that others can have different thoughts and feelings.
+Tom develops in stages, starting in early childhood, around the age of 4, when children begin to understand that others can have different thoughts and feelings.
 It becomes more sophisticated in later childhood and adolescence, with individuals developing a deeper understanding of complex social dynamics and multiple perspectives.

 In clinical psychology, ToM assessments are used to diagnose conditions like ASD and social communication disorders.
 Interventions, including social skills training and cognitive-behavioral therapy, aim to improve ToM and enhance social functioning.